 We’re anti “green-washing” and are genuinely committed, even though many choices are indeed difficult and these need to be confronted.
 Whilst less impact could result from being totally minimalist, this would only really achieve something on a personal level.
 We believe that in our role encouraging passion for the spectacular and fascinating beauty of the reef, and demonstrating best practices, we have an opportunity to make a positive difference.

 At Wavelength we deal with our own carbon output firstly by minimising it and then by contributing the monetary value of our remaining carbon footprint to organisations that carry out climate and coral reef advocacy.
+This is along the lines of “insetting”.
 Since this doesn’t qualify as a carbon credit we don’t claim to be carbon neutral.
 Our fuel use on Wavelength is 9 litres of diesel per person.
 This equates to about 100km in a car, less than 10 minutes as a passenger on a commercial flight, or the production of about 1kg of beef.

 Check your tour operator’s eco certifications – if it’s good for the environment, it’s good for you!